smith981/silex-skeleton/README.md

 );
 ~~~

+## Using the Doctrine ORM

+While you are welcome to simply use the Doctrine DBAL, the Doctrine ORM is available as well.

 ### Entities
 By default, this package supports mapping info via annotations.
 See [Doctrine 2 documentation](http://docs.doctrine-project.

-Your entity models go in /entities.
-Any .php file in that directory will be included automatically.
+Your entity models go in /entities. *Any .php file in that directory will be included automatically.*
 The three sample entities from the [Doctrine 2 documentation](http://docs.doctrine-project.org/en/latest/tutorials/getting-started.html) are included.

 To remove the sample entities, delete those files and recreate the schema: